-Top 10 Workforce Trends in 2023
+Top 10 Workforce Trends in 2024

-Top 10 Workforce Trends in 2023
+Top 10 Workforce Trends in 2024

 The workforce and business practices have tremendously evolved post-pandemic.
 Businesses now majorly depend on Artificial Intelligence (AI) and automation for their success and growth.

 Over the past two years, the companies have used different strategies to address employee health issues.
-Intelligent employers understand how vital workforce wellbeing is, and we can expect even better health care programs for the coming year.
+Intelligent employers understand how vital workforce well-being is, and we can expect even better healthcare programs for the coming year.
 Statistically, 53% of organizations added mental health programs to their workforce benefits due to the pandemic.

 2) Transformed hiring practices: